mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_08_VNet Peering.md

     Though ping is used to communicate between VMs in this tutorial, allowing ICMP through the Windows Firewall for production deployments is not recommended.

-7. To connect to the *myVm2* VM, enter the following command from a command prompt on the *myVm1* VM:
+7. To connect to the *myVm2* VM, enter the following command from a command prompt on the *myVm1* VM: *If prompted, enter the credentials.
+Being able to connect this verifies you can use the peering connection to myVM2 using RDP on the internal network.*

     ```cli
     mstsc /v:10.1.0.4
     ```

-8. Since you enabled ping on *myVm1*, you can now ping it by IP address:
+8. Since you enabled ping on *myVm1*, you can now ping it by IP address: *This verifies that the established peer is functioning as expected.*

     ```cli
     ping 10.0.0.4